 Here are a few possible considerations:

-Talk with a Veterans United loan specialist for more details.
+Talk with a Veterans United VA Loan Expert for more details.

 VA officials will review the request and paperwork and either approve or deny the development's eligibility or alert the lender regarding missing documents or other issues that can be addressed and resubmitted.